DerGuru/The-Resonant/New Chapters/Part1/P1-01_Resonance.md

 *Fragment stabilized.* Those words clung to his mind like a burr.
 Fragment of what?

 His finger hovered over the highlighted entry again.
 "Elyra Voss," he whispered, testing the name as if it could resonate aloud.
 It carried a strange familiarity he couldn't place, like a word on the tip of his tongue.
 Had he encountered it before?
-He frowned, replaying conversations, seminars, classes—nothing surfaced.
+He frowned, replaying conversations, seminars, classes - nothing surfaced.
 And yet...

 He sighed and stood, making his way to the break room.
 The fluorescent lights flickered on with a buzz when he entered, harsh and white after the dim blue of his cubicle.
 The coffee maker sat cold and empty.
 Jason settled for water from the tap, filling his mug and staring at his reflection in the darkened window.